Presented by Ooooby, we delve into the tunes people can’t help but spin when getting down and dirty. Here are the 10 sexiest songs to make love to.

-Since the dawn of time, or should I saw the dawn of the phonograph, people having been carefully selecting their favourite records to spin in the voodoo throes of love.
-Nothing makes the walls melt in a chocolate cloak of bliss like some smooth jazz or low down funk, when you’re making some funk of your own.
+Since the dawn of time, or should I saw the dawn of the phonograph, people having been carefully selecting their favourite records in order to find the sexiest songs to spin in the voodoo throes of love.
+Nothing makes the walls melt in a chocolate cloak of bliss like some smooth jazz or low down funk when you’re making some funk of your own.

 Khruangbin – White Gloves

 The texan trio interpreting wold music have recently taken over the world.
 Khruangbin combine an irresistible blend of influences to create an extremely tight, tasteful, minimalist aesthetic.

 White Gloves is the first song Khruangbin ever wrote with lyrics.
 The result is a low-down, mellow groove absolutely dripping with vibes.
 I personally know many people who have gotten down to this song and it seems to be a tune they keep coming back to.